-Because the new deduction provides big savings and the law is complicated, the follow-up rules from the IRS will surely require taxpayers and their accountants to do better accounting.
+Because the new deduction provides big savings and the law is complicated, the follow-up rules from the IRS require taxpayers and their accountants to do better accounting.

-The pass-thru entity’s accounting system will need to track both the business income the firm earns and then the non-business income the firm earns (non-business income includes things like investment income and capital gains).
+The pass-through entity’s accounting system will need to track both the business income the firm earns and then the non-business income the firm earns (non-business income includes things like investment income and capital gains).

-For high-income taxpayers, the accounting system will need to track W-2 wages, depreciable property and then for service businesses (probably) both service income and non-service income.
+For high-income taxpayers, the accounting system will need to track W-2 wages, depreciable property and then for specified service trades and businesses both service income and non-service income.

 Note, too, that the K-1s prepared by partnerships, S corporations, trusts and then estates will need to provide more details on all of this sort of stuff to their owners and beneficiaries so these folks can make the Section 199A calculations.

 Thing #12: Watch for More Guidance

 Taxpayers (or their advisers) will need to watch for those…

 Additional Resources You Might Find Useful